coenraadhuman/gib/README.md

 Usage: gib <COMMAND>

 Commands:
-  version  Command to calculate the semantic version based on the conventional commits of the current branch help     Print this message or the help of the given subcommand(s)
+  version    Command to calculate the semantic version based on the conventional commits of the current branch changelog  Command to generate a changelog markdown file based on the conventional commmits and tags of the current branch help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help